babca/plutaniumCalendar.js/docs/docs.md

 Plutanium Event Calendar is an event calendar for restaurants, sidebars, calendar widgets, order forms with appointment picker, event list.
 Written in jquery, usable with angular.
 Data are served in JSON.
 Currently only an API is open sourced.
 If you are interested let me know!

+##Features

+###frontend features
+ * can be integrated with you app or website
+ * seamless autorefresh on background
+ * single moment, allday and multiday events support
+ * uses CSS flex model
+ * can be used for reservations – available/full/nonworking day colors
+ * set the boundaries user can navigate in ()
+ * easily translate to your language

+###developer features
+ * written in jQuery
+ * compatible with AngularJS and moment.js
+ * fully customizable eventList content and behavior
+ * you can connect it to your app, or indirectly to any external service like Google Calendar, custom Wordpress plugin etc.
+ * show standard business hours on top of the event list
+ * multiple calendar instances with different settings on a same webpage possible

+##Use cases

+###Restaurant, Hotel, Club organizing events for people
+ * show business hours for every day in event feed header
+ * show WE'RE CLOSED message on top of event feed on days you are out of business.
+ * set your standard week business days in the settings, provide additional "We're closed today" events in JSON feed to close anytime.

+###Order system
+ * show available/full appointments, nonworking days
+ * use it as a date picker for your order form
+ * lock calendar and highlight the ordered appointment

+###Blog
+ * show your blog posts in a calendar widget
+ * show your blog posts in a calendar widget, together with your public google calendar feed and facebook feed

 ##Getting started

 ###Browser